 It was based on the conviction that we will never solve the abortion problem (let alone the overall culture of death and widespread gender chaos) until we address the contraception problem.
 The discussion that followed made it abundantly clear that lots of sincere people have lots of sincere questions about this issue.

-Over the next few blogs, I’d like to share a bit of my own journey around the issue of contraception.
+I’d like to share a bit of my own journey around the issue of contraception.
 I have wrestled with God over this one (guess who won).
 Perhaps hearing some of what I’ve been through and what changed my heart might shine a light on the issue for others.

 Let me take you back to early 1987.
 I was 17 years old and had been dating my girlfriend for about five months.
 She called me one afternoon to tell me her parents were going out for the evening.
 Tonight was the night.
 On the way to her house, I stopped at a drug store and, for the first time in my life, bought a box of condoms.